 The famous phrase, “Reduce, Reuse, Recycle” applies to Electronic Waste as well.
 The first step to reduce electronic waste happens before the equipment is purchased.
 Reuse functioning equipment by donating or selling it to someone who will use it.
 And if all else fails, recycle it.
 As always this will help to preserve our precious environment.

 What is e-waste?

-E-waste, or Electronic Waste, is an informal name that can be defined as electronic products and equipment that are near the end of their “useful life”.
+E-waste, or Electronic Waste, is an informal name that can be defined as electronic products and equipment that are near the end of their useful life.
 This could include computers, televisions, printers, copiers, scanners, VCRS, phones and more.
 Since there is no clear definition of e-waste sometimes microwave ovens, irons and similar household “appliances” are included in this category.
-When these products become “unused” or simply “unwanted” they should be considered for re-purposing, refurbishing and recycling.
+When these products are no longer used or simply unwanted they should be considered for re-purposing, refurbishing or recycling.